 Clinton County Historical Museum at the Paine-Gillam-Scott House

-The Clinton County Historical Museum Paine-Gillam-Scott House has announced their 2023 season: Our Town: The Way We Were.
+The Clinton County Historical Museum Paine-Gillam-Scott House has announced their 46th Season: The 100th Anniversary of Rodney B. Wilson High School 1925-1969.

 Clinton County Historical Museum